-(5) Public Notifications and Meetings When public notification is required pursuant to Rule 1402 subdivision (q), the facility owner/operator shall either directly pay or reimburse the District for costs of Public Meetings, including venue rental, audio visual rental equipment and personnel, mailing, translation services, parking, security, and equipment rental.

-(6) Fee Payment and Collection; Effect of Failure to Pay

-- (A) The District will notify and assess the operator of each facility subject to this rule in writing of the fee due.
+- (5) Potentially High Risk Level Facility Fees When a facility is designated as a Potentially High Risk Level Facility, as defined under Rule 1402, the owner/operator of the facility shall pay a fee for staff time at the rate of \$183.94 per hour to offset the District's costs to determine Rule 1402 compliance.
+The Potentially High Risk Level Facility Fees are billed annually and are due at the time of the AB 2588 annual billing which allows a reasonable time for payment.
+The Potentially High Risk Level Facility Fees will not exceed \$102,800.00 per year per facility. - (6) Public Notifications and Meetings When public notification is required pursuant to Rule 1402 subdivision (q), the facility owner/operator shall either directly pay or reimburse the District for costs of Public Meetings, including venue rental, audio visual rental equipment and personnel, mailing, translation services, parking, security, and equipment rental. - (7) Fee Payment and Collection; Effect of Failure to Pay - (A) The District will notify and assess the operator of each facility subject to this rule in writing of the fee due.
 The operator shall remit the fee to the District within sixty (60) days after the receipt of the fee assessment notice or the fee will be considered past due.
-For the purpose of this rule, the fee payment will be considered received by the District if it is postmarked by the United States Postal Service on or before the due date stated on the billing notice.
-If the due date falls on a Saturday, Sunday, or a state holiday, the fee payment may be postmarked on the next business day following the Saturday, Sunday, or state holiday with the same effect as if it had been postmarked on the due date. - (B) If an operator fails to pay the fee within sixty (60) days of this notice pursuant to subparagraph (d)(6)(A) of this rule, the District may assess a surcharge of not more than one hundred percent (100%) of the assessed fee, but in an amount sufficient, in the District's determination, to pay the District's additional expenses incurred by the operator's non-compliance.
+For the purpose of this rule, the fee payment will be considered received by the District if it is delivered, postmarked, or electronically paid on or before the due date stated on the billing notice.
+If the due date falls on a Saturday, Sunday, or a state holiday, the fee payment may be delivered, postmarked, or electronically paid on the next business day following the Saturday, Sunday, or state holiday with the same effect as if it had been delivered, postmarked, or electronically paid on the due date.

+- (B) If an operator fails to pay the fee within sixty (60) days of this notice pursuant to subparagraph (d)(7)(A) of this rule, the District may assess a surcharge of not more than one hundred percent (100%) of the assessed fee, but in an amount sufficient, in the District's determination, to pay the District's additional expenses incurred by the operator's non-compliance.
 If an operator fails to pay the fee within 120 days after receipt of this notice, the District may initiate permit revocation proceedings.
-If any permit is revoked it shall be reinstated only upon full payment of the overdue fees plus any surcharge as specified in this subparagraph.

-(7) Payment to the State
+If any permit is revoked it shall be reinstated only upon full payment of the overdue fees plus any surcharge as specified in this subparagraph. - (8) Payment to the State